 Jordan Stempleman

-Jordan Stempleman is the author of nine collections of poetry including Cover Songs (the Blue Turn), Wallop, and No, Not Today (Magic Helicopter Press).
-Stempleman is the co-editor of The Continental Review, editor for Windfall Room, faculty advisor for the literary arts magazine Sprung Formal, and curator of A Common Sense Reading Series.
+Jordan Stempleman is the author of the forthcoming poetry collection Spilt, awarded the 2025 Wishing Jewel Prize from Green Linden Press.
+He has also published nine previous poetry collections, including Cover Songs (the Blue Turn), Wallop, and No, Not Today (Magic Helicopter Press).
+Stempleman is the co-editor of The Continental Review, editor of Windfall Room, and faculty advisor for the literary arts journal Sprung Formal.
+Since 2011, he has curated A Common Sense Reading Series in Kansas City, Missouri.

-In 2013, The Huffington Post listed Stempleman as one of “The Top 200 Advocates of American Poetry.”
+In 2013, The Huffington Post recognized Stempleman as one of “The Top 200 Advocates of American Poetry.”
 He is an associate professor in the Liberal Arts Department at the Kansas City Art Institute.

 "ON COVER SONGS, WITH JORDAN STEMPLEMAN: AN INTERVIEW BY CAMERON MORSE," HARBOR REVIEW